zama-ai/concrete/concrete/docs/getting_started/security_and_cryptography.md

 # Security and Cryptography

-## Integer representation

-Concrete 0.2.0 proposes predefined types to represent the encryption of unsigned integers, called `FheUint`.
-In the case where input message size is small enough, the message is simply encrypted with one ciphertext.&#x20;

-By means of example, the type `FheUint3`, which is used to represent messages encoded over 3 bits, will contain only one ciphertext.
-When the input message size is larger, many ciphertexts are used.
-The idea is to split the input message following a **radix decomposition**, whose decomposition basis is dependent on the chosen parameter set.

-For instance, in the type `FheUint12`, now representing messages encoded over 12 bits, 6 ciphertexts are involved.
-Each one of them contains the encryption of messages encoded over 2 bits.
-Before being encrypted, the message $$m$$ over 12 bits is split into 6 smaller messages $$m_i, i\in [0,5]$$ over 2 bits such that $$m = \sum_{i = 0}^{5}m_i \times 2^ {i}$$.
-In other words, the message is first decomposed over the basis $$2^2$$ (for 2 bits), and then each piece is separately encrypted.

 ## Security

 By default, the cryptographic parameters provided by Concrete 0.2.0 ensure at least 128 bits of security.
 The security has been evaluated using the latest versions of the Lattice Estimator ([repository](https://github.com/malb/lattice-estimator)) with `red_cost_model = reduction.RC.BDGL16`.